Top Security Vulnerabilities in Legal Services

 Attorney email compromise provides access beyond immediate wire fraud opportunities.
 Attackers exfiltrate privileged communications, case strategies, settlement negotiations, and client confidential information.
 In some cases, attackers have sold privileged information to opposing parties or business competitors of firm clients.

 Ransomware has become an existential threat to law firms, encrypting case files, discovery documents, briefs, and critical litigation materials.
-Unlike other industries where operations can pause during recovery, law firms face court deadlines, statute of limitations, and trial dates that cannot be postponed due to ransomware attacks.
+Unlike other industries where operations can pause during recovery, law firms face court deadlines, statute of limitations, and trial dates that cannot be postponed.

 Attackers specifically target law firms because court deadlines create extreme pressure to pay ransoms quickly.
 A firm facing trial in days with encrypted case files, depositions, and expert reports has limited options.
 The threat of missing filing deadlines or appearing unprepared at trial compels many firms to pay ransoms immediately.